New to estate planning? Here's the simple version

 Executor

-The person appointed in a will to carry out the terms of the will and distribute the assets of the estate.
-In some jurisdictions, an executor is called a “personal representative.”
-A few states still use the term “executrix” to refer to a female executor.
+The person named in a will to carry out its terms and distribute the estate's assets.
+Some jurisdictions call this role a personal representative, and a few older statutes still use the term executrix for a female executor.

 Trustee

-The person or entity responsible for managing a trust's assets and distributing them to the trust's beneficiaries.
+The person or entity responsible for managing a trust's assets and distributing them to the trust's beneficiaries according to the trust's terms.

 Living Will

-A legal document that specifies a person's wishes for end-of-life medical treatment if they are unable to make decisions for themselves.
-In some jurisdictions, this is known as an advance directive.
+A legal document specifying a person's wishes for end-of-life medical treatment if they become unable to communicate those wishes themselves.
+Also called an advance directive in some states.

 Health Care Proxy